Parsifal-M/backstage-opa-plugins/docs/README.md

 ## Additional Documentation

-You can find some additional documentation including an architecture overview in the [docs](./docs) folder.
+Each plugin also has its own documentation in the README file in the plugin folder.

 ## Local Development